 —The Preference field value of a Neighbor Report element that includes a Basic Multi-Link element describing an AP MLD provides the indication of preference for the given AP MLD, within the given list at the given time.

-—If an AP MLD intends to provide preference for a reported AP MLD without recommendation on specific affiliated APs, it shall:
+—If an AP MLD intends to provide a (#) preference for a reported AP MLD without recommendations about (#) specific affiliated APs, it shall:

 •include a Neighbor Report element for one of the APs affiliated with the AP MLD, and include a Basic Multi-Link element in the Neighbor Report.